Approximate Border Location

 Practical Travel Information

 Using this crossing means you are on the motorway, so purchasing the required road vignettes is mandatory.
 You must have the Hungarian `e-matrica` and the Romanian `rovinietă`.
 Both can be easily bought online ahead of time.
 Large, modern service stations are available on both sides of the border, providing fuel, food, and currency exchange.
 The official currencies are the Hungarian Forint (HUF) and the Romanian Leu (RON).
 The signage is clear, directing passenger cars and trucks into their respective lanes well in advance of the checkpoint.
+With Schengen integration, crossings are now seamless with no significant queues reported.

 Final Considerations